 Although alcohol abuse is a well-known and easily spotted sign of potential mental unrest, it is just as important to take note of eating and sleeping habits.
 If a loved one begins to eat more during stressful times, or abstains entirely, it can be a worrying sign for their mental and physical health.

-As with eating, sleep is often fluctuating during depressive episodes, from marathon hibernations to insomnia.
+As with eating, sleep often fluctuates during depressive episodes, from marathon hibernations to insomnia.

 If your loved one begins to abuse alcohol or drugs, or if their eating and sleeping habits changed drastically, it is usually a sign of mental burden.